curlpipe/crazy8s/README.md

 ### Objective

-The player who wins is the one who is first to get rid of their entire deck.
+The player who wins is the one who is first to get rid of their cards.

 ## Credits